 What is owner financing?

-Since very few homebuyers have the cash on hand to purchase a home outright, financing options are needed.
+Since very few homebuyers have the cash on hand to purchase a home outright, they need financing options.
 Typically, buyers seek financing through banks, credit unions and other lenders to buy their homes.
-The catch is that these lenders need to protect themselves from financial risk and therefore have strict financial and credit requirements.
+The catch is that these lenders need to protect themselves from financial risk, and therefore have strict financial and credit requirements.

 How does owner financing work?